build-trust/ockam-website/src/content/learn/blog/ockam_website_is_open_source.md

 Modern web development involves building on the excellent work of others.
 Between open source frameworks and cloud tools, you can get a big boost in your projects.
 Indeed, that’s one of the reasons [why we love open source](https://www.ockam.io/learn/blog/why_we_love_open_source) and why we are building Ockam as an open source centric company.

 When set out to build a new version of our company website, we naturally gravitated to open source tools to get it done.
-This site is rendered with React and GraphQL.
-All the content is stored as Markdown in GitHub and static files generated with Gatsby.
+This site is built with React and Gatsby.
+All major content is stored as Markdown in GitHub and generated as static content by Gatsby.
 Azure Pipelines deploy a new version every time there’s an update to our site’s code.
 And that repo is public—open source, even—so you can learn from, and build upon our experience for your own projects.

 We’ll walk through how we built our new site in this post:

 ## The Ockam.io Open Source Stack
 Ockam doesn't need to reinvent the wheel.
 The oldest websites on the internet were static HTML files without the fancy functionality that has been added to the modern browsing experience.
-Now with serverless pulic cloud technologies, these old ideas are the newest iteration of distributing content.
+Now with serverless public cloud technologies, these old ideas are the newest iteration of distributing content.
 Simple, modern tools - used in creative ways - allow developers to design and build with elegant simplicity.

 Simplicity is one of our founding values, reflected in our own namesake, Ockam.
 Similarly to the principle of Occam’s Razor, we believe that more complexity doesn’t always mean better products.
-This is reflected in how we built our website using the JAMStack - classic tools reinvented for a modern product.
+This is reflected in how we built our JAMStack website using Gatsby - classic approach reinvented for a modern product.

 ### What is the JAMStack?
 The JAMStack is a new way of building websites using established web development tools combined with modern architectural practices.
 JAM stands for the three main concepts used in this process: **J**avaScript, **A**PIs, and **M**arkup.
 With the JAMStack, developers design component templates, generate content and website actions, and then build and bundle the website into HTML pages with a static site generator.
 We use [Gatsby](https://www.gatsbyjs.org) with Ockam.io.